 Sirius just smiled and took out of his pocket little, black leather box.

 While sitting at the Three Broomsticks and listening to all future plans he had realized that he wanted to spend all of his life with Alex.
-He had decided that he is going to marry her.
+He had decided that he was going to marry her.
 This decision for Sirius felt as simple and necessary as breathing.
 And that’s why now he needed a ring.

 After a couple of minutes he found the right place.
 He went inside without a hesitation and rang the bell by the counter announcing that there was a new customer.